Getting started at NAU

 Download the NAUgo app to your mobile device.

-All new international students should make travel plans with arrival to the NAU campus in Flagstaff on Monday, August 19 or Tuesday, August 20 to attend international student orientation at the NAU International Pavilion.
+All new international students should make travel plans with arrival to the NAU campus in Flagstaff by Tuesday, August 19 to attend international student orientation at the NAU International Pavilion from August 20-22.
 Attendance at international student orientation is mandatory for all new students.

 At orientation, you’ll enjoy free NAU swag and food, meet other international students, receive support with arrival tasks like move-in and setting up a USA phone number, go on a campus tour, and also learn more about important topics such as student visa regulations, on-campus jobs, health insurance, making payment towards tuition and fees, and how to maximize your time at NAU.